brillout/awesome-react-components/README.md

 every React component under the sun.
 So, what does "awesome" mean?
 Well:

 - It solves a real problem
-- It does so in a 🦄 unique, 🦋 beautiful, or 🧬e exceptional way
+- It does so in a 🦄 unique, 🦋 beautiful, or 🏆 exceptional way
 - It has recent code commits!

-Look for a 🚀 for truly exceptional projects.
+Look for a 🚀 for truly amazing projects.
 And look for quickie maintainer commentary and reviews in _(italic parens)_ after some listings of note.

 Let me know how we can improve this list!